 The pituitary gland can also be used in a similar way, possibly because writers don't know the difference.
+Another option is the adrenal gland, especially as Urban Legends claim that the psychoactive compound adrenochrome can be obtained only via adrenal glands extracted from a living victim (a myth that seems to have originated in Hunter S. Thompson's Fear and Loathing in Las Vegas).
 Even cerebrospinal fluid is sometimes treated as a liquid equivalent, thanks to the vampiric implications and the chance to have victims of CSF-theft actually survive their loss.

-The human pineal gland's accepted function is to produce melatonin, a hormone that helps to regulate sleeping patterns, plus a tiny amount of antioxidant.
+The human pineal gland's accepted function, by the way, is to produce melatonin, a hormone that helps to regulate sleeping patterns, plus a tiny amount of antioxidant.
 Mess with the thing, and the most you'll get as a result is insomnia, not ESP.

 - The Diclonii in Elfen Lied start their lives as humans with a huge pineal gland.
 If their psychic "Vector" arms come in contact with a normal human's pineal gland, that human will only create Diclonii when they reproduce.

 - In Bubblegum Crisis 2040, Dr. Stingray's Boomer technology is ultimately based on a reproduction of his wife's pineal gland implanted into his daughter Sylia's brain to grow into the first Boomer cores.
 The Knight Sabers' hardsuits are derived from the same basic technology, which greatly restricts who can use them successfully.
 In addition, the implant resonates with prototype unit Galatea to give all three Knight Sabers visions of Sylia's past.